-Excludes USD 457 million related to unit-linked business for which the credit risk is borne by the policyholders.
+Excludes USD 457 million related to unit-linked business for which the credit risk is borne by the policyholders and USD 889 million related to loan transactions between entities under common control.

 The credit ratings in the table above mainly reflect ratings assigned by external managers.
 The Group monitors the credit ratings periodically.